 So you want to become a managing director at Deutsche Bank?
 Good for you.
 Yes, the German bank's share price has fallen 9% in the past week.
 Yes, DB has not ruled out further large cuts to its investment bank.
 Yes, some people have gone already and the redundancy payments aren't said to be great.
 But hey! - Deutsche Bank is paying biggish bonuses on top of its big salaries.
 Deutsche is also hiring (often from Goldman Sachs).
 And it's promoting (to managing director).

 Financial News reports that DB has promoted 10 people to MD in London in its latest promotion round.
-They are: John O’Connell (European head of ABS sales), David Joughin (EMEA head of repo), David Ibáñez (a TMT banker), Reinhard Kuehn (an automotive and capital goods banker), Vanessa La Santa (head of markets compliance Emea), Antti Kari (equity derivative sales for Nordic clients), Ross Dungan (global head of listed derivatives operations), Tom Adlard (equity structuring and quantitative investment solutions), Pippa Newbold (FX and derivatives technology), Brett Hames (head of business and client intelligence unit, anti-financial crime), and… Michael Zolotas (head of shipping and logistics investment banking).
+They are: Ruth McMaster, (Global Head of Client Assets & CIB Operations Risk), John O'Connell (European head of ABS sales), David Joughin (EMEA head of repo), David Ibáñez (a TMT banker), Reinhard Kuehn (an automotive and capital goods banker), Vanessa La Santa (head of markets compliance Emea), Antti Kari (equity derivative sales for Nordic clients), Ross Dungan (global head of listed derivatives operations), Tom Adlard (equity structuring and quantitative investment solutions), Pippa Newbold (FX and derivatives technology), Brett Hames (head of business and client intelligence unit, anti-financial crime), Alison Pain (Global Head of Workplace Communications) and...
+Michael Zolotas (head of shipping and logistics investment banking).

 An eleventh promotion (omitted from Financial News' list) is Tim Carey, a tech professional and head of global markets production at DB.